AviatrixSystems/Docs/HowTos/copilot_faq.rst

 If the user is signed-in into copilot is to - go to Copilot UI -> Settings and click on 'Reset controller IP' button.
 It will prompt the user to enter new Controller IP address and service account credentials.

-If user is logged out, please contact support@aviatrix.com for solution.
+If user is logged out, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_ for solution.

 Is FlowIQ showing realtime traffic?